Jesse Malin: Solo career

 By November 2003 he was back in the studio recording tracks for his second album, The Heat, which was released in June 2004, accompanied by a string of tour dates on both sides of the Atlantic.

 Malin has also collaborated with Ryan Adams & Johnny T to form the band The Finger (the pair adopted the pseudonyms "Irving Plaza" and "Warren Peace" respectively) who released two EPs which were later collected into the album We Are Fuck You.

 Malin's album, Glitter in the Gutter was released on March 20, 2007.
 It also featured a cover of The Replacements' "Bastards of Young" and a duet with Bruce Springsteen on "Broken Radio."
 A music video was also made to accompany "Broken Radio."

 Malin released a 'live in the studio' album, Love It To Life in November 2007 on the One Little Indian label for sale in the UK.
 Recorded live at Gigantic Recording Studios in New York City, it featured songs from his previous albums.
 He used the title again in 2010 for an album of new material.

-Malin released a cover album on 7 April 2008 entitled On Your Sleeve, containing covers of songs by, among others, The Ramones, Sam Cooke, Neil Young and The Hold Steady, as well as a studio recording of a long-time live favourite, Fred Neil's "Everybody's Talkin'."
+Malin released a cover album on April 7, 2008 entitled On Your Sleeve, containing covers of songs by, among others, The Ramones, Sam Cooke, Neil Young and The Hold Steady, as well as a studio recording of a long-time live favourite, Fred Neil's "Everybody's Talkin'."

 In 2010, Malin formed a band called Jesse Malin and the St. Mark's Social and released a new album called Love It To Life; the title comes from a quote by Joe Strummer.
 (The title was previously used on a 2007 UK release of live material on the One Little Indian label.)
 Featuring a more rockier approach, the album's first single was "Burning The Bowery" and next single was "All The Way From Moscow."

 Malin was also a judge for the 9th annual Independent Music Awards.

-In December 2010, Malin, along members of Green Day, formed the band Rodeo Queens.
+In December 2010, Malin, along with members of Green Day, formed the band Rodeo Queens.
 They released one song, along with a video, called "Depression Times".